wix/stylable/site/docs/guides/stylable-component-best-practices.md

 layout: docs
 ---

-**Stylable** components should, as much as possible, be easily stylable / themable from the outside.
+**Stylable** components should be easily stylable and themable from the outside.
 This means that the stylesheet describing the component CSS should be as **simple** and **generic** as possible, and should expose a clear and concise API for its internal parts.

-When building your components, we recommend following the guidelines below, that we've accumulated through our work with **Stylable**:
+When building your components, we recommend following the guidelines below.
+We've accumulated these through our work with **Stylable**:

 ## Play nice with other page elements

-Since our stylesheet represent a component that should be flexible and play nice by default with other elements on the page, in most cases it should have `display:inline-block` or `display:inline-flex` and avoid setting `position`.
+Since our stylesheet represents a component that should be flexible and by default, play nice with other elements on the page, in most cases it should have `display:inline-block` or `display:inline-flex` and avoid setting `position`.

 ## Avoid size declarations

-Try avoiding size declaration, because it offers an easier API.
-To override a component specifying size limitations you need to override multiple css declarations.
+Try avoiding size declaration just because it offers an easier API.
+To override a component specifying size limitations, you would need to override multiple CSS declarations.

-If you do set a default size or size limitations use `em` units to resize to the HTML context.
+If you do set a default size or size limitations, use `em` units to resize to the HTML context.

 ## Give meaningful names